Occupational Therapy Week is an annual event celebrated by occupational therapists around the...

-I gained my Masters with distinction in Occupational Therapy from Leeds Metropolitan University.
+I gained my Masters in Occupational Therapy from Leeds Metropolitan University.
 Since qualifying I have worked in a range of healthcare settings.
 I specialise in the areas of major trauma, and amputee and prosthetic rehabilitation.
 I have worked with individuals who have undergone an amputation/s due to vascular, trauma, oncology and congenital aetiologies within a variety of clinical areas including acute surgical, in-patient rehabilitation and prosthetic rehabilitation.

-I am currently employed by Leeds Teaching Hospitals NHS Trust as the Lead Occupational Therapist for the Major Trauma Service.
-I work with individuals who have suffered a life changing injury or multiple injuries, for example following high speed vehicle collisions, industrial accidents, high falls, explosions and severe knife and gunshot wounds.
-I provide occupational therapy assessment and intervention to individuals following admission to the intensive care unit or the Major Trauma Ward.
-Clients present with often complex and multiple injuries and disabilities, for example amputations, complex and multiple fractures, brain injuries and spinal cord injuries.
+Prior to this I was the lead occupational therapist for the Major Trauma Service.
+I worked with individuals who have suffered a life changing injury or multiple injuries, for example following high speed vehicle collisions, industrial accidents, high falls, explosions and severe knife and gunshot wounds.
+I provided occupational therapy assessment and intervention to individuals following admission to the intensive care unit or the Major Trauma Ward.
+Clients presented with often complex and multiple injuries and disabilities, for example amputations, complex and multiple fractures, brain injuries and spinal cord injuries.

-Prior to this I worked at the Royal National Orthopaedic Hospital in Stanmore, as the occupational therapy lead for the amputee and prosthetic rehabilitation service.
+I have also worked at the Royal National Orthopaedic Hospital in Stanmore, as the occupational therapy lead for the amputee and prosthetic rehabilitation service.
 I treated adults and children with upper, lower and multiple limb amputations, this included high level amputations such as transpelvic and forequarter levels.

 In addition to my clinical work I previously taught annually on the British Society of Rehabilitation Medicine course in Advanced Prosthetics and Amputee Rehabilitation.
 I provide ad hoc teaching to other hospitals, students and at College of Occupational Therapy study days.
 I have displayed posters at national conferences and been involved in audit and research.